MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance.md

 ---
-title: Financial Management (contains video)
+title: Financial Management| Microsoft Docs
-description: 'Learn about how Business Central supports your needs for financial management, accounting, auditing, and bookkeeping.'
+description: Learn about the tasks to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.
+services: project-madeira
+documentationcenter: ''
 author: edupont04
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'accounting, auditing, bookkeeping' ms.search.form: '1151, 1166, 9027, 9004'
-ms.date: 06/15/2021
+ms.search.keywords: accounting, auditing, bookkeeping ms.date: 04/01/2020
 ms.author: edupont
+ms.openlocfilehash: 60b62845a359cec21b52f42c6692edc417a65123
+ms.sourcegitcommit: 4545bb597dd9dc4c563b30af762977ee1d815497
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 05/29/2020
+ms.locfileid: "3410763"
 ---
-# <a name="financial-management"></a>Financial Management
+# <a name="finance"></a>Finance

-[!INCLUDE[prod_short](includes/prod_short.md)] includes a standard configuration of most financial processes, but you can change the configuration to suit your business.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] includes a standard configuration of most financial processes, but you can change the configuration to suit your business.
 For more information, see [Setting Up Finance](finance-setup-finance.md).

 The default configuration includes a chart of accounts and standard posting groups that make the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.